automl/amltk/docs/guides/pipelines.md

     * [`Split`][byop.pipeline.Split]: A step which represents that the data flow through a pipeline will be split between the following steps.
       This is usually accompanied by some object that does the data splitting.

+    * [`Group`][byop.pipeline.Group]: A grouping of steps which you can think of as drawing a named box around part of a pipeline.
+This is usually used to extend the names given to parameters in the search space and to help give extra contextual meaning.
+Custom pipeline builders can utilize this as they wish.

     * `Option`: A step which indicates the following step(s) are optionally included.